IoT-kurssi-ryhmatyo-MMMMSS/PICO-2W-LEDTEMP-FINAL/firmware/README.md

 - Check server is running and accessible
 - Test with curl from another device
 - Verify SSL/HTTPS certificate (using `setInsecure()`)
+- Try WiFiClient instead of WiFiClientSecure for non-HTTPS

 ### Upload Fails
 - Hold BOOTSEL button while connecting USB